 A lease is a legally binding agreement between a landlord and a tenant.
 As a landlord, it can be upsetting to learn that your tenant has broken their lease agreement, and understandably so.
 Vacancies are every North Dakota landlord’s worst nightmare.

-Basically, a vacancy means you’re operating your rental property at a loss.
-In other words, money is going out and none is coming in.
+Basically, a vacancy means a landlord is operating your rental property at a loss.
+In other words, money is going out and none is coming in without any rent being paid.

-Admittedly, though, there are many reasons that can compel a tenant to break their lease early.
+Admittedly, though, there are many reasons that can compel a renter to break their lease agreement early.
 Your tenant could be relocating to move closer to their new place of work or school.
 They could also be upsizing or downsizing, depending on their current needs.

-Whether or not to penalize your tenant for moving out early depends on the reason.
-If it’s legally justified, then you must release them from the contract so long as they serve you the proper notice.
-However, if their reason isn’t legally justified, then you may be able to penalize them.
+Whether or not to penalize your tenant for moving out before their lease ends depends on the reason.
+If it’s legally justified, then the landlord must release them from the contract so long as they serve the landlord with proper notice.
+However, if their reason isn’t legally justified, then the landlord may be able to penalize the renter under the state's landlord tenant laws.

 Here’s everything you need to know about breaking a lease in North Dakota.